phlegma/VL.GenerativeGestaltung/README.md

 ## Contributing

 Feel free to clone the repro an add missing patches.
-Also you can make a pull request.
-Also you can send me the patch over any digital communication cannel.
+Also you can make a pull request or send me the patch over any digital communication cannel.

 ## Licencing